TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 - `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#Authorize` (provisional)
 - `settlementAddress` - OPTIONAL string representing the intended destination address of the transaction specified in [CAIP-10](CAIP-10) format.
 If sent by a VASP representing the beneficiary this is REQUIRED unless the original request contains a `settlementAddress`.
 For all others it is OPTIONAL.

-By not providing a `settlementAddress` until after `Authorization`, beneficiary agents can for the first time reject incoming blockchain transactions.
+By not providing a `settlementAddress` until after `Authorization`, beneficiary agents can reject incoming blockchain transactions for the first time.

 An example Authorization flow using two agents where the `settlementAddress` was included in the original `Transfer` message: